How to Declutter Your Home in Just 4 Weeks (FREE Printable Guide)

-Rule of thumb: To minimize clutter, 2-3 place settings per person will suffice, and only keep a maximum of 2 duplicates of larger serveware.
-For extra serveware that you only use on special occasions, consider storing them elsewhere.
+Rule of thumb: To minimize clutter, 2-3 place settings per person will suffice, and only keep a maximum of 2 duplicates of larger utensils.
+For extra utensils that you only use on special occasions, consider storing them elsewhere.

 5. Sample condiments

 Chances are you won’t ever eat the 50 packets of soy sauce at the bottom of your drawer.
 Especially considering you’ll likely get another 10 packs of the same sauce for your next takeout order.
 Empty out your collection and ask a neighbor if they’d like them and maybe consider saving just a few for the kid’s lunches.

 Rule of thumb: Unless you find yourself using these on occasion, most people don’t need them laying around.
 Throw them all away or at most, keep up to 5 of your favorites.

 6. Cups & mugs